rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 $ ll
 ```

-will replace the command :
+will replace the command:

 ```bash
 $ ls -l
 ```

 The `alias` command lists the aliases for the current session.
 Aliases are set by default on Linux distributions.
-Here, the aliases for a Rocky server :
+Here, the aliases for a Rocky server:

 ```bash
 $ alias